 LaPiere (1934) wanted to find out about prejudice towards towards the ethnic Chinese community in America in the 1930s, at a time of strong prejudice following large-scale immigration.
 Previous to the research, he had entered a hotel in a small Californian town with some concern about whether they would be accommodated, but obtained rooms with ease.
 Some months later he telephoned the hotel to ask if they would accommodate ‘an important Chinese gentleman’ and were told a definite ‘No. This event stimulated the study.

-For two years he travelled around the USA with his wife and a colleague, both of whom were ‘charming and personable’, and were also easily identified as being of Chinese origin.
+For two years he travelled around the USA with a student and his wife, both of whom were ‘charming and personable’, and were also recognisably of Chinese origin.
 Both spoke unaccented American English.

 On a 10,000 mile trip, they were received at 66 hotels and ‘tourist homes’ and rejected only once; they were served in 184 restaurants and cafes, receiving good service in 72 of them.